nhsd-a2si/docs-uec-appts/_pages/functional_spec/gpc/gpc_wfexample.md

 ## Appointment slot configuration in provider systems

-There follows how the slots might be congi
+Generally slots will be configured for a partiucular "clinic" at a specific location.
+This will have types associated with the clinician (e.g. GP, Nurse etc..) or the type of service (minor injury or illness etc..).

 ### DoS Service Search

-Services are searched by the 111 System using the DoS Search SOAP API - SOAP API Overview.
+Services are searched by the 111 System using the DoS Search SOAP API.

 ### DoS Service Search Results